JeeNeeUhs/minishell/README.md

 > “In many cases, the lexical analyzer returns to the parser not only a token
 > name but also an attribute value that describes the lexeme represented by the
 > token; the token name influences parsing decisions, while the attribute value
 > influences the execution phase after parsing. (and before parsing for variables expanding  in my case)”
 ---

 ### Transition Diagram
 ![alt text](docs/images/dfa.png)
+> ⚠️ **Note:** This sketch is a rough draft and not a formal transition diagram.
 ---